Descriptive statistics by hand

 The black line corresponds to the mean.
 The mean height (in cm) is similar in both groups.
 However, it is clear that the dispersion of heights are very different in the two groups.
 For this reason, location or dispersion measures are often not enough if presented individually and it is a good practice to present several statistics from both types of measures.

 In the following sections, we detail the most common location and dispersion measures and illustrate them with examples.
+Note that for the sake of simplicity, we consider only series of values (i.e., univariate data) and not bivariate or multivariate data, and we do not consider the case of series grouped in classes.

 Location